 Guinea Pig Facts

 |Up to 5.5 mph (9 km/h)

 |1.5-3.3 lb (0.7-1.2 kg)

 |Small, chubby body, thick coat

 Guinea pigs have a funny hobby: They like to jump in the air with all four feet simultaneously.
-Up to 9.8 inch (25 cm) high!
+Up to 9.8 inches (25 cm) high!
 Then they look as if they were performing little leaps.
 Sometimes people compare them to popcorn popping on a hot stove.
 This is why the guinea pigs’ funny hopping around is also called “popcorning”.

 There are several reasons for this behavior: If guinea pigs discover something new and are very excited, they perform their popcorning routine.
 They also do it when they are happy and boisterous.
 Delicious food means fun AND excitement of course.
 Then they even go popcorning during their meals.
 Particularly young animals can be frequently watched having a go at their hobby.

 Today’s domestic guinea pigs are descendants of the guinea pigs in Central and South America.
 They were already kept as pets and livestock between 5,000 and 2,000 before Christ.
 They are no pigs and they do not come from New Guinea.
 Their name derives from their squeaking sounds, which resemble those uttered by pigs.

 The term guinea might come from the guinea coin, could be a misspelling of Guiana (region in South America), may have been used to refer to a far-off country or because the animal was brought to other countries via New Guinea.

 Guinea pigs reproduce very quickly, so if you keep them as pets you should pay attention which animals share one cage.
 At their birth, guinea pig babies weigh between 2.1 and 4.2 oz (60 and 120 g), already have a coat and can use their eyes.